 Walk up to Castle Crag via Millican’s Cave

-Castle Crag is a steep-sided, pine-clustered hill in the North-Western fells of the Lake District and rewarded with incredible views over Derwentwater.
+Castle Crag is a steep-sided, pine-clustered hill in the North-Western fells of the Lake District and is rewarded with incredible views over Derwentwater.

 The noble Castle Crag is the only Wainwright below 1,000 feet (300 m) which he describes as “so magnificently independent, so ruggedly individual, so aggressively unashamed of its lack of inches.”

 Castle Crag was given to the National Trust as a memorial after the First World War by the family of 2nd Lieutenant John Hamer.
 The memorial is dedicated to the memory of Hamer and ‘the men of Borrowdale’ who lost their lives in the war, and whose names are listed on the stone tablet.

 We started the walk from Rosthwaite, through the farmland.
 Expect a steep incline with a final scramble up the slate summit.
 Our loop took us back via the River Derwent and Millican Dalton Cave.
 This route takes approx 2-2.5 hours.
 Alternative starting points are Grange and Seatoller.

 Parking at Rosthwaite for Castle Crag walk: We were heading up from the village of Rosthwaite.
 The Pay & Display car park was full but you can pay Scafell Hotel to use their parking for the day.